 HPE and cloud data platforms

-Organisations face many challenges in managing their data – not just how to optimise data workloads on the cloud but also how to optimise them in hybrid environments that comprise edge, data centre, cloud and multicloud infrastructure.
-HPE offers an edge-to-cloud platform for users to run applications and services on-prem and in the cloud, along with services to manage the workload.
-For example, the growing portfolio of HPE GreenLake cloud services includes:
+Organizations face many challenges in managing their data—not just how to optimize data workloads on the cloud, but also how to optimize them in hybrid environments that comprise edge, data center, cloud and multi-cloud infrastructure.
+HPE offers an edge-to-cloud platform for users to run applications and services on-premises and in the cloud, along with services to manage the workload.
+For example, the growing portfolio of HPE GreenLake cloud services include:

-- Analytics: Open and unified analytics cloud services to modernise all data and applications everywhere – on-prem, at the edge and in the cloud.
+- Analytics: Open and unified analytics cloud services to modernize all data and applications everywhere—on-premises, at the edge, and in the cloud.

-- Data protection: Disaster recovery and backup cloud services to help customers tackle ransomware head-on and secure data from edge to cloud.
+- Data protection: Disaster recovery and backup cloud services to help customers take ransomware head-on and secure data from edge to cloud.